Patrick-Frisella/Cleaning-NIH-Chest-Xray-Dataset/README.md

 ### Conclusion

 ---
-When new images were fed into the classifier, it predicted the class 80%-90% correctly (n= 10).
-It gave a similar amount for false negatives and false positives.
-The performance of the "Filtered" data model improved greatly from the "Junk" dataset.
-It was slightly better than the "Clean" dataset, likely due to the "Filtered" dataset being larger than the "Clean" (15,273 images vs. 1,853 images,respectively).
-Upon further inspection, the same confounding issues (with respect to image quality) were still present, which affected performance of the model.
-These are "real world" images with variability in quality based on the confounding attributes stated above.
-Creating a model to accurately predict the correct diagnosis with this dataset would take a multi-disciplinary team with ample domain knowledge and machine learning expertise.
+This is a simple approach to cleaning a poor integrity image dataset.
+The performance of the "Filtered" data model improved significantly from the "Junk" dataset.
+It was slightly better than the "Clean" dataset, likely due to the model training better with the larger "Filtered" dataset (15,273 images vs. 1,853 images,respectively).
+Upon further inspection, the same confounding issues (with respect to image quality) were still present.
+This h affected performance of the model when new unseen images (n = 10) were introduced (prediction accuracy varied when independently inspected).

+These are "real world" images with variability in overall quality.
+Building a model to accurately predict the correct diagnosis with this dataset would take a multi-disciplinary team with ample domain knowledge and machine learning expertise.